- MFA, Creative Writing, The University of Alabama, 2009

 Oliu has taught numerous classes at The University of Alabama, including Freshman Composition, Late American Literature, as well as many Creative Writing courses, including nonfiction workshops, classes on the lyric essay, poetry & prose tours, as well as classes dedicated to writing about games, about place, & about utilizing artifice in writing.

 He served as Director of Slash Pine Press, an experiential learning internship where students edited and designed poetry chapbooks, as well as put on community writing events.
-He is a firm believer that the excitement and true joy in non-fiction is taking something that is universal & finding something absurd or even impossible while still remaining inside the confines of truth.
+He is a firm believer that the excitement and true joy in writing non-fiction is taking something that is universal & finding something absurd or even impossible while still remaining inside the confines of truth.
 It is his role as an educator to help students realize this concept and find their true story within the stories.

 - So You Know It’s Me, Tiny Hardcore Press, 2011